Luis Arroyo was the most unlikely of Cardinals pitchers to open a season with wins in each of his first six starts.

 In 2012, Lance Lynn became the fourth pitcher in Cardinals history to win each of his first six starts in a season.
 Joining Lynn are Arroyo (1955), Max Lanier (1946) and Bob Tewksbury (1994).

 Arroyo, a stocky 5 feet 8 and 180 pounds, had signed a professional contract in 1948 out of his native Puerto Rico and joined the Cardinals’ organization in 1950.
-He hurt his left arm and sat out the 1952 and ’53 seasons.
-In 1954, he re-emerged as a prospect, posting an 8-6 record and 2.49 ERA for a Class A Columbus (Ga.) club managed by George Kissell and an 8-3 record and 2.35 ERA for a Class AA Houston team managed by Dixie Walker.
+He hurt his left arm and sat out the 1952 and 1953 seasons.
+He re-emerged in 1954 as a prospect, posting an 8-6 record and 2.49 ERA for a Class A Columbus (Ga.) club managed by George Kissell and an 8-3 record and 2.35 ERA for a Class AA Houston team managed by Dixie Walker.

 Arroyo, who credited Cardinals scout and retired catcher Gus Mancuso with teaching him an improved curve, pitched a no-hitter for Houston and had strikeout totals of 17 in one game and 15 in another.
 His combined record for Columbus and Houston in 1954 was 16-9 with a 2.42 ERA.